Discover more from Singular Discoveries

 Saved by a Football; PLUS Erik Larson

-Shipwreck survivors' soccer salvation; PLUS Erik Larson recommends.
+Shipwreck survivors' soccer salvation; PLUS special guest Erik Larson on The Splendid and the Vile

 The footballers from Watford FC were crossing the English Channel when their ship’s lookout spotted two lifeboats.
 It was 7 AM on March 31, 1899, and players from the English Southern League team were aboard the SS Vera on their way to the islands of Jersey and Guernsey for a series of friendly matches.
 Huddled in the lifeboats were survivors of the wreck of the SS Stella, a passenger steamship that had sunk 15 hours earlier with the loss of 105 lives.
 The tragedy has become known as the “Titanic of the Channel Islands”.
 Less well known is the role played by the Watford players in the rescue of the survivors, and the story of how one young victim owed his life to a leather football.